 [Identify the roles that will perform the SQA tasks identified in Section 4.2, such as the independent verifier, and describe their responsibilities.
 For V&V activities, personnel independent from the developers is required.
 Include status reporting to management and problem resolution responsibilities so that management may take action to mitigate risk.
 If this information is adequately documented in the IT project management plan or IT asset maintenance plan, that plan may be referenced.]

-Table 2 identifies the roles and responsibilities for the SQA tasks identified in Section 4.2
+Table 1 identifies the roles and responsibilities for the SQA and RAVEN project management activities.

-The general roles and responsibilities for RAVEN team members are outlined in PLN-XXXX.
-Table 2 identifies any additional roles and responsibilities for the SQA tasks.
+The general roles and responsibilities for RAVEN core team are outlined in PLN-XXXX.
+Table 1 identifies any additional roles and responsibilities for the SQA tasks.

 NOTE: The roles discussed below are in terms of RAVEN personnel.
 LWP-13620 identifies the same roles, but with different names.
 The table below shows the corresponding role in LWP-13620.

-Table 2.
+Table 1.
 Roles and responsibilities.